-Childhood poverty is a tragic problem affecting millions of children in America.
+Child poverty is a tragic problem affecting millions of children in America.
 According to US Census Bureau data, over 9 million kids in the United States live below the federal poverty line.
-That means that these children are growing up without access to basic necessities like food, shelter, and healthcare.
+That means that these children are growing up poor in America without access to basic necessities like food, shelter, and healthcare.

 The COVID-19 pandemic has had a devastating impact on the US economy, and children have been among the hardest hit.
 The child poverty rate more than doubled from 5.2% in 2021 to 12.4% in 2022, according to the US Census Bureau.

-There are a number of factors that have contributed to this increase.
+There are a number of factors that have contributed to the increased rate of child poverty.
 One is the loss of jobs and income.
 Many parents lost their jobs or had their hours cut during the pandemic, making it difficult to make ends meet.
-Another factor is the rising cost of living.
+These poverty problems are further compounded by the rising cost of living.
 Food, housing, and other essential expenses have all gone up in recent months, putting a strain on family budgets.

 The child poverty rate is also higher for certain racial and ethnic groups.
 In 2022, the child poverty rate was 25.9% for American Indian children, 19.5% for Hispanic children, 17.8% for Black children, 11.2% for White children, and 9.9% for Asian children.